 - In response to a need

-For example, when the government announces regulatory changes, businesses will develop policies and procedures in response to the announcement so that they are not affected by it.
+For example, when the government announces regulatory changes, businesses will develop policies and procedures to respond to the announcement so that they are not affected.

 Some businesses develop policies without procedures, which is okay.
-But procedures are very important, especially where there is a need for specific operational instructions.
+But systems are essential, especially where there is a need for specific operational instructions.
 In other words, employees will need to know the steps to take when an emergency or other less critical activity occurs.

 2. It starts with a plan